lfai/lfai-landscape/README.md

 an extra space on the right of a section.

-The best way to test that layout is ok, is to visit `/landscape`, and if it looks ok, run `PORT=3000 babel-node tools/renderLandscape` and see the rendered png files, they are in src/images folder
+The best way to test that layout is ok, is to visit `/landscape`, and if it looks ok, run `PORT=3000 babel-node tools/renderLandscape` and see the rendered png files, they are in src/images folder.